Fahersto/Enterprise/Enterprise/doxygen/Programming.md

 @anchor Core_Calls
 # Core Calls

-As you learn %Enterprise, you will notice a few method names crop up again and again: *Init(), Tick(), Update(), PhysUpdate(), Draw(),* and *Cleanup()*.
-These are the "core calls": functions that are invoked at specific times during the application lifecycle.
-Core calls are used throughout %Enterprise to organize execution, and developers are encouraged to follow the paradigm when developing their own classes and systems.
+As you learn %Enterprise, you will notice a few method names crop up again and again: *Init(), FixedUpdate(), Update(), Draw(),* and *Cleanup()*.
+These are known as the "core calls": functions whose names tell you exactly when they will be invoked.
+Core calls are used throughout %Enterprise to organize execution, and developers are encouraged to follow the paradigm when developing their own systems and classes.

 The core calls are invoked as follows:

 * **Init()** and **Cleanup()**: Called at the start and end of a class's lifecycle.
-These are not replacements for constructors and destructors: instead, they are used in situations where constructors and destructors are not suitable, such as managing the lifecycle of [ring buffer](https://en.wikipedia.org/wiki/Circular_buffer) objects.
+These are not replacements for constructors and destructors: instead, they are used in situations where constructors and destructors are not suitable, such as static classes or [ring buffer objects](https://en.wikipedia.org/wiki/Circular_buffer).
-* **Tick()**: In %Enterprise, a "tick" occurs at the start of each frame and each physics frame.
-Every call to Application::Run() triggers at least one Tick(), so ticks happen very, very frequently.
+* **FixedUpdate()**: Called every Constants::Time::FixedTimestep seconds, independent of the game's actual framerate.
+This is useful for complex simulations, such as physics simulations.
+Correct use of FixedUpdate can make your gameplay much more stable and deterministic, even across a wide variety of platforms.
 * **Update()**: Called once every frame.
-Gameplay code is typically implemented here.
+Gameplay and UI code is often implemented here.
-* **PhysUpdate()**: Called once every physics frame, which occurs at a fixed timestep.
-Physics simulations are updated here.
 * **Draw()**: Called immediately after Update().
 Rendering code lives here.

-@note At the time of this writing, Tick() is not used for anything besides timing physics frames.
-It will be removed from this list in the future if it remains unused.

 Core calls are invoked in a hierarchy.
 At the top of the hierarchy is Enterprise::Application, which invokes the core calls of each of %Enterprise's [core systems](@ref Systems) during Application::Run().
-From there, the systems invoke the core calls of all their constituents, and the constituents do the same until the core calls have fully propagated throughout the engine.
+From there, the systems invoke the core calls of all their constituents, and the constituents do the same until the entire engine has been serviced.

-As a developer, you will most commonly implement core calls when developing your own subsystems for [ECS](@ref ECS) or game states for [StateManager](@ref StateManager).
+As a developer, you will most commonly implement core calls when developing your own subsystems for [SceneManager](@ref SceneManager) or game states for [StateManager](@ref StateManager).

 @see @ref Time
-@see @ref ECS
+@see @ref SceneManager
 @see @ref StateManager

 # Assertions